Medical Coding Specialist

 The courses are directly transferable into Moraine Park’s Health Information Technology associate of applied science degree if students wish to further their education in this field.
 This diploma can be completed on a full-time or part-time basis.

 Graduates are eligible to take the national Clinical Coding Associate (CCA) certification examination through the American Health Information Management Association (AHIMA).
-They may also take AHIMA’s national Clinical Coding Specialist (CCS) examination; however, two years of coding experience are recommended before taking the CCS examination.
+They may also take AHIMA’s national Clinical Coding Specialist (CCS) examination; however, two years of coding experience is recommended before taking the CCS examination.

 Statewide Salary Range for Recent Graduates